 We are subject to CLIA, a federal law that establishes quality standards for all laboratory testing and is intended to ensure the accuracy, reliability and timeliness of patient results.
 CLIA requires that we hold a certificate specific to the laboratory examinations we perform and that we comply with various standards with respect to personnel qualifications, facility administration, proficiency testing, quality control, quality assurance and inspections.
 CLIA certification is required in order for us to be eligible to bill federal and state health care programs, as well as many private third-party payors, for our tests.
 We have obtained CLIA certification to conduct our tests at our laboratories in Temple City, California and in Houston, Texas.
-To renew this certification, we are subject to survey and inspection every two years and we may be subject to additional unannounced inspections.

 In addition to CLIA requirements, we elect to participate in the accreditation program of CAP.
 The Centers for Medicare & Medicaid Services, or CMS, has deemed CAP standards to be equally or more stringent than CLIA regulations and has approved CAP as a recognized accrediting organization.
 Inspection by CAP is performed in lieu of inspection by CMS for CAP-accredited laboratories.
 Because we are accredited by the CAP Laboratory Accreditation Program, we are deemed to also comply with CLIA.
-While not required to operate a CLIA-certified laboratory, many private payors require CAP accreditation as a condition to contracting with clinical laboratories to cover their tests.
 In addition, some countries outside the United States require CAP accreditation as a condition to permitting clinical laboratories to test samples taken from their citizens.
 Failure to maintain CAP accreditation could have a material adverse effect on the sales of our tests and the results of our operations.

 We are also required to maintain a license to conduct testing in the State of California.
 California laws establish standards for day-to-day operation of our clinical reference laboratory in Temple City, including with respect to the training and skills required of personnel, quality control and proficiency testing requirements.
 In addition, because we receive test specimens originating from New York, we have obtained a state laboratory permit for our Temple City laboratory from the New York Department of Health, or DOH.
-The New York state laboratory laws, regulations and rules are equal to or more stringent than the CLIA regulations and establish standards for the operation of a clinical laboratory and performance of test services, including education and experience requirements for laboratory directors and personnel; physical requirements of a laboratory facility; equipment validations; and quality management practices.
+The New York state laboratory laws, regulations and rules are equal to or more stringent than the CLIA regulations.
 The laboratory director must maintain a Certificate of Qualification issued by New York's DOH in permitted categories.
 We are subject to on-site routine and complaint-driven inspections under both California and New York state laboratory laws and regulations.
 If we are found to be out of compliance with either California or New York requirements, the CA Department of Public Health or New York's DOH may suspend, restrict or revoke our license or laboratory permit, respectively (and, with respect to California, may exclude persons or entities from owning, operating or directing a laboratory for two years following such license revocation), assess civil monetary penalties, or impose specific corrective action plans, among other sanctions.
 Any such actions could materially and adversely affect our business by prohibiting or limiting our ability to offer testing.